 SHARE THIS ARTICLE

-If you’re a Manitoba mortgage holder– or getting ready to be– you probably know you need home insurance.
+If you’re a Manitoba mortgage holder– or planning to become one–you likely know that home insurance is essential.
 But how much insurance do you really need?
-What’s standard?
-And which add-ons are truly necessary?
+What are the basics, and which add-ons might be worth considering?

-If you’re already well-versed in home insurance or would rather start by getting a quote, click here to request a quote today!
+If you’re already well-versed in home insurance or want to start by getting a quote, click here to request a quote today!

 Standard home insurance in Manitoba typically covers both your property (any damage or loss affecting your belongings) and liability (any damage, loss, or injury someone suffers while on your property).
 You’re also covered for vandalism and burglary.